bgd-labs/aave-governance-v2-robot/README.md

 ### Keeper Contracts

-The keeper contracts are deployed and registered for ethereum and also for all L2 for cross-chain-governance proposals with the `GUARDIAN` as the owner and have the following functions:
+The keeper contracts are deployed and registered for ethereum and also for all L2's and have the following functions:

 - `checkUpKeep()`

   This is called off-chain by Chainlink every block to check if any action could be performed and if so calls `performUpKeep()`.
-  It loops the last 25 proposals / actionsSetId and checks if any proposal / actionsSetId could be moved to `Queued`, `Executed` or `Canceled` State.
+  It loops the last `MAX_SKIP` number of proposals / actionsSetId and checks if any proposal / actionsSetId could be moved to `Queued`, `Executed` or `Canceled` State.
-  If any action could be perfomed it checks 25 more proposals and so on to be confident.
+  If any action could be perfomed it checks `MAX_SKIP` more proposals / actionsSetId and so on to be confident.
+  If any proposal / actionsSetId is disabled by the Aave CL Robot Operator, it skips it.
   In case any actions could be performed it stores them in an array of struct `ActionWithId[]` which contain the id of proposal/actionsSet and the action to perform and returns true with the `ActionWithId[]` encoded in params.

 - `performUpKeep()`